 CNH Industrial Capital America has significant securitization experience and has securitized multiple asset classes, including agricultural, construction and other equipment receivables (retail installment sale contracts, loans and leases), dealer floor plan receivables and credit card receivables.
 The sponsor typically sponsors two to four securitizations of assets similar to the receivables each calendar year in registered U.S. transactions.
 The sponsor has also been active in the 144A market in the U.S. and (through affiliates) in Canada and Australia.
 CNH Industrial Capital America and predecessor entities have been securitizing retail installment sale contracts and loans secured by agricultural, construction and other equipment since 1992.
-Since September 2006, CNH Industrial Capital America has also securitized consumer installment loans originated through programs with third parties.
-CNH Industrial Capital America securitized finance leases of agricultural, construction and other equipment prior to 2001, but has not done so since that time, however, it may securitize finance leases again in the future.
-CNH Industrial Capital America has securitized true leases since 2010.
+In the past, CNH Industrial Capital America has securitized true leases and finance leases, as well as consumer installment loans originated through programs with third parties.
 For information on the size, composition and growth of the sponsor's portfolio of assets similar to the receivables being sold to the trust, see "Sponsor's Portfolio Delinquency and Loss Information," "Historical Delinquency Experience" and "Historical Credit Loss/Repossession Experience."